olliw42/ardupilot/README.md

 - Follow the instructions in the ArduPilot wiki for installing the build environment.
 - Clone this fork and checkout the desired BetaPilot (BetaCopter/BetaPlane) branch.
 - Ensure that all git submodules are there.
-Run git submodule update --init -- recursive.
+Run git submodule update --init --recursive.
 - Copy the three files ardupilotmega.xml, common.xml, and storm32_4ap.xml from the \mavlink_withmostbasicadditions folder to the ardupilot\modules\mavlink\message_definitions\v1.0 folder.
 This will overwrite files existing there.
 (This step is crucuial since ArduPilot does not support the latest MAVLink standard, which STorM32 needs).
 - Compile for your board follow the instructions in the ArduPilot wiki for compiling.